Divine Sovereignty and Man’s Freedom

 The scriptures clearly show that God does not intervene to change what humans choose.
-God allows people to do what they want and at the same time directs the circumstances to accomplish what He wants.
+Hitler chose to do evil and the Lord allowed him to carry out his evil plans.
 Thus, although the Creator is in control and directs nations, He does not interfere with the freedom of a person to choose whether or not he will follow the path of salvation.

 Because of God’s control over all political rulers, Paul taught, “Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God” (Romans 13:1-5).